lvgl/docs_old/zh-CN/overview/animation.md

 ```

 You can apply **multiple different animations** on the same variable at the same time.
-For example animate the x and y coordinates with `lv_obj_set_x` and `lv_obj_set_y`.
+For example, animate the x and y coordinates with `lv_obj_set_x` and `lv_obj_set_y`.
 However, only one animation can exist with a given variable and function pair.
 Therefore `lv_anim_create()` will delete the already existing variable-function animations.

 ## Animation path

 You can determinate the **path of animation**.
-In the most simple case, it is linear which means the current value between *start* and *end*  is changed linearly.
+In the most simple case, it is linear, which means the current value between *start* and *end*  is changed linearly.
 A *path* is a function which calculates the next value to set based on the current state of the animation.
 Currently, there are the following built-in paths:

 - **lv_anim_path_linear** linear animation
 - **lv_anim_path_step** change in one step at the end